-Ask a regular Joe in the 1980s what watches would look like in 2020, and he might have imagined the smartwatch: a gizmo with a touch screen that could read your heart rate and send messages to friends across the country at the same time.
+Ask a regular Joe in the 1980s what watches would look like in the 2020s, and he might have imagined the smartwatch: a gizmo with a touch screen that could read your heart rate and send messages to friends across the country at the same time.

 We live in that tech-enabled future today.
 And yet, we still yearn for the old stuff, as humans sometimes do.
-Which is why the “hybrid smartwatch” — a still-being-defined type of timepiece that combines smart tech with old-school wristwatch looks — might be a sweet spot.
-And the options for 2020 prove that this type of watch likely isn’t going anywhere in the near future.
+This is why the “hybrid smartwatch” — a still-being-defined type of timepiece that combines smart tech with old-school wristwatch looks — might be a sweet spot.
+And the options available today prove that this type of watch likely isn’t going anywhere in the near future.

-Skagen’s made its mark on the affordable quartz watches segment by keeping things simple and thin.
-The Hagen has a steel case that’s a little thicker than the brand’s usual at 12mm — but Skagen keeps the dial relatively minimalist, with a single large subdial at 9 o’clock that fulfills different functions, including sleep and fitness tracking.
+Skagen’s made its mark on the affordable quartz watches segment by keeping things simple.
+The Jorn has a steel case that’s a little thicker than the brand’s usual — but Skagen keeps the dial relatively minimalist, with a trio of subdials that mimic the layout of, say, a traditional chronograph, but each fulfilling different functions including sleep and fitness tracking.

-The Fossil Hybrid Smartwatch tracks your activity, sleep, and buzzes notifications from your phone, and the customizable pushers let you control your music or check the date.
-The battery lasts for up to a year, and best of all, it’s a damn sharp-looking watch for under $200.
+The Fossil Hybrid Smartwatch tracks your activity, sleep and buzzes notifications from your phone, and the customizable pushers let you control your music or check the date.
+The battery lasts for up to six months, and best of all, it’s a damn sharp-looking watch for under $200.

 Functions: Heart rate; GPS; fitness tracking; smartphone notification; sleep tracking